djmattyg007/WebFramework/README.txt

 - The model layer has not yet been implemented in any way, shape or form, and there is no way to perform any sort of database access in user-based code at present.
-- URL generation.
-The plan is to hook into the Aura.Router module's URL generation features.

 Notes:
 - I've made the decision to only make translation available within views.
 I